oikos-cash/oikos-docs-bsc/content/contracts/ExchangeRates.md

 ### `anyRateIsStale`

-Loop over the given array of currencies and return true if any of them [is stale](#rateisstale). `sUSD`'s rate is never stale.
+Loop over the given array of currencies and return true if any of them [is stale](#rateisstale). `oUSD`'s rate is never stale.
 Rates for nonexistent currencies are always stale.

 ??? example "Details"